Once upon a time, I also asked:

 Although you probably won’t need it right away (as a beginner), you can’t beat visual workflow automation.
 GetResonse and Convert Kit offer better and easy-to-use automation workflows that are visual, unlike AWeber.

-Comparing GetResponse and Convert Kit quickly I would say Convert Kit has an edge with their workflow automation.
-I’ll go into more details about this in a future post.
+Comparing GetResponse and Convert Kit quickly, I would say Convert Kit has an edge with its workflow automation.
+I’ll go into more detail about this in a future post.